Tsuey/L4D2-BSP-Lump-Editing/README.md

 	Where c14m1 narrowly fit below 25 MB (26,214,400 bytes).

+Compiled PC Live BSP's (Extracted Lumps VBSPINFO):

+    VBSPINFO includes all 20-byte *.LMP headers already.
+The *.BIN RAW files lack the 20-byte header but are still useful to analyze in cases where the filesize is same as "fileLen".

+    See "_VBSPINFO_GENERATION_DETAILS.TXT" for the *.BAT that made these and the research (toward 0-byte lumps) that went into it, and verbose output for all 62 maps with the optional parameters.

+    NOTE:

+	Zeroing all *.LMP's works -- except LUMP 35 GAME LUMP, which contains its own sub-lumps and "Offset behavior" so needs to be either hacked or fixed to use *.LMP files to non-destructively modify prop_static.

+	LUMP 35 is still included -- as is ~310 MB of lighting lumps, but ~700 MB PAKFILES are 100% excluded, and lumps that are proven (see *.TXT) to be 0-bytes for all 62 maps aren't even part of the VBSPINFO *.BAT script.

 Compiled PC Live LMP's:

     All TLS Community Update *.LMP files reside here, including